 The next tip is a bit counter-intuitive, but it’s key to optimizing your social media profiles for the right audiences.
 While most marketers assume that the more followers you have, the more successful you will be, that simply isn’t true.
 The number of people following you doesn’t really matter—it’s the people who are likely to engage with you that really counts.
 So, instead of trying to grow your follower count, focus on growing your fan base.
-Once you’ve got a good size audience, start paying attention to the messages and comments that you receive and respond to accordingly.
+Once you’ve got a good size audience, start paying attention to the messages and comments that you receive and respond to them accordingly.

 Share your content

 One of the most important parts of social media marketing is the content you share.
-If you share high quality content and provide value in the process, people will respond positively.
-If you share low quality content, you could actually harm your brand.
-High quality content is what makes social media useful, it helps businesses build relationships and gain leads and followers.
+If you share high-quality content and provide value in the process, people will respond positively.
+If you share low-quality content, you could actually harm your brand.
+High-quality content is what makes social media useful, it helps businesses build relationships and gain leads and followers.

 Manage your comments

 Social media marketing includes all types of posts on social media networks such as Twitter, Facebook, Instagram, and LinkedIn.
 These posts include tweets, status updates, pictures, links, videos, and blogs.
 With social media, you don’t have to do everything yourself.
 But you still need to be present.
 Even if you hire someone to run your social media, you need to monitor it frequently to make sure your customers are interacting with you.

 I can’t overstate the importance of responding to comments in a positive manner.
 Comments can add a lot of value to your content, but they can also be a big negative if you aren’t careful about handling them.
 People expect you to respond, and when you don’t, you start to lose credibility.
 You’re missing a huge opportunity to build relationships and develop new business.